 (b) With respect to any knowing and willful violation of a lawful order or rule, the Chief Financial Officer may impose a penalty upon the qualified public depository in an amount not exceeding \$1,000 for each violation.
 If restitution is due, the qualified public depository shall make restitution upon the order of the Chief Financial Officer and shall pay interest on such amount at the legal rate.
 Each day a violation continues constitutes a separate violation.
+Failure to timely file the attestation required under s.
+280.025 is deemed a knowing and willful violation.

 (2) The failure of a qualified public depository to make restitution when due as required under this section constitutes a willful violation of this chapter.
 However, if a qualified public depository in good faith is uncertain whether any restitution is due or as to the amount of restitution due, it shall promptly notify the Chief Financial Officer of the circumstances.
-The failure to make restitution pending a determination of whether restitution is due or the amount of restitution of this chapter.
+The failure to make restitution pending a determination of whether restitution is due or the amount of restitute a violation of this chapter.